pliny-the-other/graphql-security-academy/packages/lessons/broken-object-level-authorization/README.md

 };
 ```

-Running this query as Eve (`Authorization: Bearer 3`) will now throw an error, whereas running it as Alice (`Authorization: Bearer 1`) will properly return the post. **No more unauthorized access!**
+Running the same query as Eve (`Authorization: Bearer 3`) will now throw an error, whereas running it as Alice (`Authorization: Bearer 1`) will correctly return the post. **No more unauthorized access!**

-Want to learn further about Access Control vulnerability?
+Want to learn further about Access Control?
 Check out [this article](https://escape.tech/blog/authentication-authorization-access-control/).